Understanding and managing waste and resource efficiency in supply chains

 The group aims to drive a reduction in waste and to improve resource management within the industry value chain; through products, works and services procured.

 How will this be achieved?

-The group is working to achieve reduced waste and improved resource efficiency by increasing understanding on issue areas and where priorities lie.
-It’s workplan focuses on three priority areas:
+The group is working to reduce waste and increase resource efficiency by developing understanding on key issues and priorities.
+Its workplan focuses on three priority areas:

 - mapping and materials